Find Us: 4805 Highland Knolls Rd, Suite 300 Rogers, AR 72758

 What is the best way to replace my damaged tooth?

-An implant-supported crown is one most recommended way to replace a missing or extracted tooth.
+An implant-supported crown is one of the most recommended ways to replace a missing or extracted tooth.
 Dr. Adams can perform every step of the dental implant process from the comfort of her dentist office.

 Why does my tooth need to be extracted?